ubbemir/telegram_cve_chatbot/README.md

 Copy "fonts" folder and "bot_config.json" to the directory of the executable (default is ./target/debug)

-In the executable directory create a folder named "cvss_charts" and another folder named "pdf"

-Finally, enter your Telegram Bot Token in bot_config.json
+Enter your Telegram Bot Token in bot_config.json

 Now you can run the bot successfully with the following command:
 ```bash